aiwen324/blockchain_notes/solidity_notes.md

 ### Bugs:

 - JSON Error: Truffle migrate might cause `SyntaxError: Unexpected end of JSON input`.
 This is caused by corrputed `build/contract`
 - How to deploy one address after another: https://ethereum.stackexchange.com/questions/18432/truffle-migrate-fails
+- Old truffle _version_ might cause `web3.eth.getAccounts()` not return promise, it requires a callback, be careful, it takes me a lot of time to figure it out

 ### Web3